Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Western Civ/Government Exam #2 Study Guide.md

 \-- How do you measure "effective policing"?
 Baltimore and Ferguson case studies.

-\-- "The System": heavily policing poor areas and the arrest of poor people... bail realities (see reading); under-resourced public defenders; prosecutors' and plea bargains; inmates being billed for room and board while behind bars means emerging from prison with debt; parole officers requiring payment for prison-related debt\...
+\-- "The System": heavily policing poor areas and the arrest of poor people... bail realities (see reading); under-resourced public defenders; prosecutors' and plea bargains; inmates being billed for room and board while behind bars means emerging from prison with [[debt]]; parole officers requiring payment for prison-related debt\...

 D. Police Militarization \-- How does this affect civil-police relations.
-How does this affect the delivery of search warrants?
+How does this affect the delivery of [[search]] warrants?

-1. What does Ferguson teach us about select community-police relations, police practices and racial issues in America?
+1. What does Ferguson teach us about select community-police relations, police practices and racial issues in [[America]]?

     a.
 Death of Michael Brown broke the camels back.
 The police force had been citing and looking for crime racially in order to make more money

 2. Police dressing like military changes the nature of interactions with police.

-3. Federal government is subsidizing local police with military grade equipment
+3. Federal [[government]] is subsidizing local police with military grade equipment

 4. Swat is being deployed more and more even though we are becoming less violent

-E. Life vs Liberty -- Abortion
+E. Life vs Liberty -- [[Abortion]]

 1\.
-Griswold vs Connecticut set the precedent that the government could not violate couples privacy and prevent them fromm using birth control
+Griswold vs Connecticut set the precedent that the [[government]] could not violate couples privacy and prevent them fromm using birth control

 2\.
-Roe v Wade -- held the precedent of above, cannot make abortion illegal
+Roe v Wade -- held the precedent of above, cannot make [[abortion]] illegal

 a\.
-1^st^ trimester govts cannot forbid abortion
+1^st^ trimester govts cannot forbid [[abortion]]

 b\.
 2^nd^ trimester -- states can regulate abortions

 c\.
 3^rd^ trimester -- states can forbid abortions, unless the mothers health is threatened

 3\.
-Lots of regulation for abortion today -- waiting periods, consent from parents/husband
+Lots of regulation for [[abortion]] today -- waiting periods, [[consent]] from parents/husband

-a\. trap laws try to prevent abortions while not actually stopping an abortion directly
+a\. trap laws try to prevent abortions while not actually stopping an [[abortion]] directly

 **++++++++++++++++++++**

 Voting and...

-1. How [federal]{.ul} elections are a "team effort" between the federal government and state governments
+1. How [federal]{.ul} elections are a "team effort" between the federal [[government]] and state governments

 2. Jim Crow Laws